MauriceZilian/Cybersecurity__NIST/work_sample_NIST/work_sample_NIST.md

 ## 📝 Note

-This work sample was created independently as part of my preparation for a dual study program in Computer Science with a focus on cybersecurity.
-The scenario and content were developed from scratch and serve to demonstrate my ability to conduct structured security analyses using real-world methods.
+This work sample was created as part of my preparation for a dual study program in Computer Science with a focus on cybersecurity.
+It serves to demonstrate my ability to conduct structured security analyses.